-It is critical to the success of the algorithm that the method of sampling subsets of the primary descent graph to retain (step ??) is balanced, and does not affect the candidate generating density g(y).
-It may not be possible to prove that a particular subset sampling algorithm satisfies this criterion, but exhaustive testing has failed to find fault with the strategy described below.
+It is critical to the success of the algorithm that the method of sampling subsets of the primary descent graph to retain (step 2a) is balanced, and does not affect the candidate generating density g(y).
+While one can simply prove that a particular subset sampling algorithm does not satisfy this criterion by exception, to prove that a particular subset sampling algorithm does satisfy this criterion would require consideration of all possible genotype-pedigree configurations.
+For other than very small or simple pedigrees this may not be possible.
+However, exhaustive testing has failed to find fault with the strategy described below.

 A primary descent graph consists of the set of paths connecting informative gametes to base gametes.
-Before choosing the subset to be retained, a binary variable is initialised to "save" for all gametes in the primary descent graph.
+Before choosing the subset to be retained, a binary variable is initialized to 'save' for all gametes in the primary descent graph.
 All paths connecting informative gametes to base gametes are traversed.
 With each step (gamete) on the traverse, a random number between zero and one is drawn.
-If the random number exceeds a predetermined non-zero probability b, then the binary variable associated with the gamete switches from the "save" state to a "discard" state.
-All binary variables associate with gametes on the path between, and including, it and the base gamete are set to "discard" (the initial change to "discard" breaks the link between the informative and base gametes).
+If the random number exceeds a predetermined non-zero probability b, then the binary variable associated with the gamete switches from the 'save' state to a 'discard' state.
+All binary variables associated with gametes on the path between, and including, it and the base gamete are set to 'discard' (the initial change to 'discard' breaks the link between the informative and base gametes).
 It is possible for paths connecting a number of informative gametes to intersect at the same gamete.
-If when traversing a path a gamete with a variable set to "discard" is found then the remainder of that path has also been set to "discard" and is not reset again.
-For any individual on a path where one of its gametes' variables has been set to "discard", the state of the variable associated with its other gamete (and all gametes between it and the connected base gamete) is also set to "discard".
-Gametes that remain set to "save" retain their current inheritance state when a new primary descent graph is sampled.
+If when traversing a path a gamete with a variable set to 'discard' is found then the remainder of that path has also been set to 'discard' and is not reset again.
+For any individual on a path where one of its gametes' variables has been set to 'discard', the state of the variable associated with its other gamete (and all gametes between it and the connected base gamete) is also set to 'discard'.
+To facilitate mixing, the gametes of full-sib animals are also set to 'discard'.
+Gametes that remain set to 'save' retain their current inheritance state when a new primary descent graph is sampled.

-The variable b need not remain constant, and the algorithm may be "tuned" to different pedigrees by varying the method of selecting b.
+The variable b need not remain constant, and the algorithm may be 'tuned' to different pedigrees by varying the method of selecting b.